Antonio-Villarreal/Deep-Learning-For-Dummies/README.md

-# Deep Learning Models + Education
+# Deep Learning For Dummies

 ## Table of Contents
 - [Models](#models)